rmgmachado/lmdbpp/README.md

 | mdb.c | lmdb C source code |
 | midl.h | header file used internally by lmdb C source code |
 | midl.c | C source code used internally by lmdb |

+### License

+lmdbpp is licensed with the same license as LMDB, The OpenLDAP Public License.
+A copy of this license is available in the file LICENSE in the top-level directory of the distribution or, alternatively, at http://www.OpenLDAP.org/license.html.
+Please also refer to Acknowledgement section below.

 ### Dependency on Catch2 for Unit Tests